sguzunov/docs/docs/getting-started/01_what-is-glue42/02_benefits/benefits.md

 **Extending Applications**

 Toolbars or windows can be added to one application, which allows you to view and interact with data from another application.
-For example, viewing CRM data in Outlook or streaming data from a 3rd party source, such as the Reuters Eikon.
+For example, viewing CRM data in Outlook or streaming data from a third-party source, such as the Reuters Eikon.

 **Seamless Legacy Migration**